mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txsign.md

   Transactions may contain both MMGen or non-MMGen input addresses.

-  To sign non-MMGen inputs, a bitcoind wallet dump or flat key list is used as the key source (--keys-from-file option).
+  To sign non-MMGen inputs, a coin daemon wallet dump or flat key list is used as the key source (--keys-from-file option).

   To sign MMGen inputs, key data is generated from a seed as with the